-You can pay off your tax debt in several ways, such as an installment plan or by settling your debt.
-If you’re wondering how to settle with the Internal Revenue Service (IRS) by yourself, start by learning more about Offer in Compromise, which allows you to reduce your total debt.
-It’s worth knowing that the IRS only accepts settlement offers when there is a reasonable expectation that you can’t pay the full amount owed.
+You can pay off your tax debt in several ways, such as an installment plan or by settling your debt through an Offer in Compromise (OIC), which allows you to reduce the total amount you owe.
+It’s important to note that the IRS only accepts settlement offers when there's a valid reason you can’t pay the full amount owed.

 Can You Settle With the IRS by Yourself?

-Yes, it is possible to settle with the IRS by yourself, but only if you don’t have the income or assets to pay off the debt.
-If you have the means to pay, the IRS will not likely settle your debt for less than you owe.
+Yes, it is possible to settle with the IRS by yourself, but only if you don’t have the income or assets to pay off debt.
+If you have the means to pay, the IRS likely won't settle your debt for less than what you owe.

-When applying for an Offer in Compromise (OIC), you must submit the appropriate paperwork that reasonably proves that you cannot pay the full debt or demonstrate financial hardship.
+When applying for an Offer in Compromise (OIC), you must submit the appropriate paperwork that reasonably proves you cannot pay the full debt and demonstrates financial hardship.
 If any of these situations apply to you, settling with the IRS is possible.

 Who Is Eligible?